laminaevil/Background-Remover/README.md

 We use the Unet to remove the Human-Background.

+## Results we do

+We just waste least 1 second to do any images removing background.

+We train each model in 30~60 mins.

 ## Getting Started

 First, You have give the data to the dataprepare and do the train.....

 ### Prerequisites